fitbit-v/Stories/LDS/README.md

 * [Working with Salesforce Data](https://developer.salesforce.com/docs/atlas.en-us.218.0.lightning.meta/lightning/data.htm)
 LDS is the Lightning Components counterpart to the Visualforce standard controller, providing access to the data displayed on a page.
 The magic of LDS is when you have multiple components in a Lightning application that pull from the same record data.

+### Asynchronous Record Saving
+ In the event of a connection problem, LDS stores record changes in a local cache.
+This is indicated by a `DRAFT` state in the `SaveRecordResult` object.
+A record’s `DRAFT` state is resolved when the connection is restored.
+When saving a record through LDS, the local cache isn’t updated until the save is complete.
+When the save is successfully completed on the server, the cache is updated to the latest version of the record from the server, and all components with a reference to that record are notified.

+Saves that occur when a device is offline result in a DRAFT state if you enable asynchronous save permissions, or if all of the following are true:
+* The client can’t reach the server.
+* The org has enabled offline drafts.
+* You have version 9.0 or newer of the Salesforce app.

 Lightning Data Service:
 * identifies and eliminates requests that involve the same record data,
 * sending a single shared data request that updates all relevant components.
 Not only does this eliminate inconsistent data between components,